Pradeep Patwardhan

 Pradeep Shantaram Patwardhan (8 February 1958 – 9 August 2022) was an Indian actor and comedian who predominantly worked in the Marathi theatre.

 His role in Marathi play Moruchi Mavshi led him to stardom.
 His well-known movies include Ek Full Chaar Half (1991), Jaml Ho Jaml (1995), Me Shivajiraje Bhosale Boltoy (2009), and Gola Berij (2012).

 Death

-Patwardhan died on 9 August 2022 at the age of 64 at his residence in Zaobawadi Thakurdwar area of Girgaon, Mumbai.
+Patwardhan died on 9 August 2022 by cardiac arrest at the age of 64 at his residence in Zaobawadi Thakurdwar area of Girgaon, Mumbai.
 His last rites were carried out in Chandanwadi crematorium.